 There are some circumstances when a child should not attend school.
-Please be aware of the symptoms listed previously and do not send your child to school if he/she has any of these conditions.
+Please be aware of the symptoms listed previously in bold on page 25 and do not send your child to school if he/she has any of these conditions.
 When your child returns to school after having head lice or a communicable disease, he/she must have clearance from the medical assistant to return to school.